FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 	e.ExtIDs = append(e.ExtIDs, []byte("hello"))
 	e.Content = []byte("Hello Factom!")

 Once the Entry is ready we send the Commit Message to the Factom network.
-The Commit is process by fctwallet and signed with the Entry Credit Address specified here.
+The Commit is process by fctwallet and signed with the Entry Credit address specified here.

 	if err := factom.CommitEntry(e, "app01"); err != nil {
 		log.Fatal(err)